Los Angeles Illegal Search + Seizure Defense Lawyer

 When law enforcement officials suspect you of committing a crime, they will want to gather evidence to support their decision to charge you with a criminal offense.
 However, one of the founding principles of the American legal system is the protection of civilians from illegal searches and seizures of their property.
-Police officers must first obtain a warrant before searching or seizing your property, which protects your right to privacy and compels government officials to have clear and legitimate reasons for invading your private residence.
+Police officers must first obtain a warrant before searching or seizing your property in Los Angeles, which protects your right to privacy and compels government officials to have clear and legitimate reasons for invading your private residence.

 Generally, a warrant is needed for law enforcement officers to search or seize property in your home, your computer, your phone, your car, or in bags that you carry.
 While police may ask you to consent to a search, it is important to know that you are not compelled to give your consent, and it is your right to ask them to obtain a warrant.
 The process for obtaining a warrant slows down the investigative process, and you may eventually need to allow police to search your property, but until the warrant is obtained, you have the right to your privacy.

 There are increasingly more exceptions to the requirement for a warrant, so having a trusted Los Angeles criminal defense attorney to protect your best interests is imperative for defending your privacy and freedom.
 For instance, a spouse may have given consent for police to search your house without a warrant while you were not present, or incriminating evidence was in plain sight when you spoke with a police officer.
 No matter the circumstances of the search and seizure, you have a right to understand your options and to know if your rights have been violated.
 Contact Eric D. Davis, Attorney at Law to get started.

 Can Illegally Obtained Evidence Be Used Against You in Court in Los Angeles?